 Field trips constitute an integral part of the geology curriculum, and students are strongly encouraged to participate in such trips.
-Extended field trips may be incorporated into the following courses: GEO 212, 302, 325 and 330.
+Extended field trips may be incorporated into the following courses: GEO 212, 302, 320, 325 and 330.

 Requirements for the Minor in Geology

 Required Geolog Semester Hours

 GEO 112N Physical Geology or GEO 116N Investigation Earth 4

 GEO 212 Historical Geology 4

-Additional 8 semester hours of geology coursework at the 200 level or higher.
-8
+Additional 8 sem 8

 Total 16

 Requirements for the Minor in Earth Science

-Required Geology Courses Semester Hours
+Required Geology (Semester Hours

 GEO 112N Physical Geology or GEO 116N Investigation Earth 4

 GEO 212 Historical Geology 4

-One additional GEO course at the 200 level or higher 4
+One additional GEC) course at the 200 level or higher 4

-Required Extra-Depa artmental Courses
+Required Extra-Dep partmental Courses

 PHY 120N Astronomy: A Survey 4

-Any One from the Fo ollowing Courses
+Any One from the F ollowing Courses

 ENV 190N Introduction to Environmental Science 4

 CHE 100N Chemistry in Society 4

 PHY 110 Concepts of Physics 4

 Total 20